-I shall do further analysis on Thursday, July 16.
+Lacking prospects, I shall do no further analysis on Thursday, June 16.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.

 I screen for 1) suitability of the options grid, including open interest of three figures or greater on the strike prices I would need to use to build a position and 2) the absence of an earnings announcement within the lifespan of the like options series I would trade, 3) implied volatility in the 50th percentile or greater of its annual range, 4) average volume of 3 million shares a day or greater, and 5) a price of $20 or greater.

 -- Tim Bovee, Portland, Oregon, June 15, 2016

 Tradecraft: Playing the odds to build winning stock market trades from options, a description of how I trade, can be read here.